jurf/jurf.github.io/_posts/2023-07-11-budget-ergonomics-60-percent-miryoku.md

 Cons:

 - The 200ms mod-tap delay is there.
 You stop feeling it a bit after a while but it still feels better without it
 - It's especially annoying to use with mouse-heavy programs, like graphic design or 3D modelling, due to the 200ms delay on all modifiers.
+A lot of the time I still click too soon (as it's not a problem with key combinations).
+  - Even if decreasing the timeout (I settled on 160ms), it still means you have to hold them for longer, which increases the rate of fatigue
-A lot of the time I still click to soon (as it's not a problem with key combinations).
-The tap layer helps, but there is not enough space on a 40% board for the modifiers.
+  - The tap layer helps, but there is not enough space on a 40% board for the modifiers.
 I will probably design a custom full-60% layer for that
-- The layer-locking seems half-baked, most of the time you miss at least on key from other layers (e.g. on the number layer you do not have the `/` key)
-- This is a double-edged sword, but since Miryoku is so efficient, there is no space for custom characters, (e.g. I would really like typographic unicode symbols somewhere.
-Maybe the top row?
-Or a tri-layer?)
 - Also see the [bonus keys](#bonus-keys) section for some workarounds I had to implement

+Double-edged swords:

+- It's heavily based on the American layout
+  - Pro: Easy to learn
+  - Cons: Very noticeable on the number and symbol layers, which are not optimised at all.
+For example, layer-locking the number layer cannot be used with a calculator app or for data input (missing `/`, `Enter`, `Backspace` etc.), and the symbol layer does not have all sympols, and they are oddly spaced (like the parantheses, or the common curly brackets)
+- It's very space efficient
+  - Pro: Great for small boards and minimising hand movement
+  - Cons: There is no space for custom characters, (e.g. I would really like typographic unicode symbols somewhere.
+I currently use the outer rows and coulumns on layers but that breaks their semantics a bit).
+Also uncommon keys like Insert or Pause are a bit too easy to hit

 But overall, the best layout I tried so far.
 I do recommend reading the whole [reference manual][reference] to learn it more quickly.